Our Second Holiday

-We have just spent 4 nights in Romney Sands (Kent) in a caravan (you cannot beat £9.50 Sun Holidays!) and I feel like I have done a marathon.
+We spent 4 nights in Romney Sands (Kent) in a caravan (you cannot beat £9.50 Sun Holidays!) and I feel like I’ve done a marathon.

 Fast forward 6 months, and we now have a child that walks, runs and clambers on/in/under and through everything he can spot.
-This time around we were in a much smaller caravan, so he had less space to run, but that didn’t stop him going up and down, up and down and up and down…
+This time around we decided to have a holiday with a toddler in a much smaller caravan, so he had less space to run, but that didn’t stop him going up and down, up and down and up and down…

-Chunk started off well, because he was napping, but he really is getting to the stage where he hates being strapped into anything- car seats, buggies and even the high chair are a daily battle, and unfortunately he is as stubborn as his mother and neither of us want to back down.
+We started off well, because he was napping, but he’s getting to the stage where he hates being strapped into anything- car seats, buggies and even the high chair are a daily battle, and unfortunately he’s as stubborn as his mother and neither of us want to back down.

 I wouldn’t mind carrying him around if he weren’t so heavy to the point that my back has been spasming and locking a few times recently (including a rather embarrassing night when I got stuck on the floor and an ambulance had to give me gas and air to get me up again, but that’s another story) so I can’t actually hold him for too long these days, and now he has a tendency to kick and flick his head back so I get blows to the shoulders and face (how the hell do other parents deal with that, coz I can’t stand it!?).

-And when we did finally get him to walk in the direction of shops, he would then want to pull everything off the shelves (there was an easter snowglobe incident whereby he smashed it to smithereens and I wanted to fade into the background) so he had to go into the dreaded buggy yet again.
+And when we did finally get him to walk in the direction of shops, he wanted to pull everything off the shelves (there was an Easter snow globe incident whereby he smashed it to smithereens and I wanted to fade into the background) so he had to go into the dreaded buggy yet again.